bongoStudios/yuujou/README.md

 # yuujou
-A group plugin for Spigot/Bukkit/PaperMC
+A group plugin for PaperMC